intersides/event-browser/README.md

 It would be nice to be able to sort this little table by the above metrics.
 Clicking on a visitor ID should take me back to that visitor's event stream.

-### Task 5 - Top products

-Similar to #4, provide a statistics page of the 20 most popular products.
-Interesting metrics:

-* number of views
-* number of purchases
-* number of times we recommended the product
-* number of times people clicked on the product
-* CTR of the product

 ## Your Submission

 1. fork this repository here, on Bitbucket.
 2. solve the assignment (commit early and often!)
-3. invite us to your repo (andrascsibi, phraktle)
+3. invite us to your repo (andrascsibi, phraktle, dfogaras)

 ### Additional notes/hints